Brevig Mission, Alaska: 1918 Spanish Flu

 The pandemic caused by the 1918 influenza outbreak was by far the most devastating single disease outbreak in modern history, killing at least 50 million people during an 18-month period.
 In Brevig Mission alone, it killed 72 out of 80 residents in a 5-day period.
 The 72 victims were buried in the frozen ground in a mass grave dug for them by gold miners and marked by white crosses.
 As happened elsewhere in the Americas after the arrival of Columbus, Indigenous Alaska Natives had no genetic resistance to any flu, so it decimated many villages.

 In 1997, a team of scientists led by Johan Hultin exhumed the frozen remains of an Iñupiat woman who had been buried in the permafrost in a gravesite near Brevig Mission in a successful attempt to recover RNA from her lung tissue.
 It enabled them to analyze the structure of the 1918 influenza virus (Spanish flu), which may have originated in Fort Riley, Kansas, that killed her.

+Health

+Sale, importation and possession of alcohol are banned in the village.